 Scope of Authority

-Subject to the approval of the Board of Trustees, the “university faculty shall have the authority . . . to legislate on matters of educational policy. . . .
-The faculty has a right to a meaningful role in the governance of the university; . . . it has a right to participate in decisions relating to the general academic operations of the university including budget decisions and administrative appointments.”
-U-Policy 6-001-III, Section 1.
-The legislative power of the faculty is “normally. . . exercised by the faculty in conjunction with duly elected student representative and administrators in the Academic Senate and the college or area councils. . . .”
-U-Policy 6-001-III, Section 1 .
+Subject to the approval of the Board of Trustees, the “university faculty shall have authority . . . to legislate on matters of educational policy. . . .
+The faculty has a right to a meaningful role in the governance of the University; . . . it has a right to participate in decisions relating to the general academic operations of the university including budget decisions and administrative appointments.”
+“The legislative power of the University faculty collectively will normally be exercised by the faculty through their representatives in the Academic Senate and the college and Graduate and Undergraduate councils. . .”
+U-Policy 6-001-III-B-3.
 See also 6-002 and 6-300.

-More specifically, the Academic Senate acts for the University faculty “in all matters of educational policy, including requirements for admission, degrees, diplomas, certificates, and curricular matters involving relations between schools and colleges or departments.”
+More specifically, the Academic Senate acts for the University faculty “in all matters of educational policy, including requirements for admissions, degrees, diplomas, certificates, and curricular matters involving relations between colleges or departments.”
+“The Senate shall also have the following powers:

+Finally, “the University president may refer to the Senate any matter upon which the University president feels it would be useful to have the advice of that body.”
 U-Policy 6-001-III, Section 2 .
 See generally 6-002.
-The Senate also:

-Finally, “the university president may refer to the Senate any matter upon which the president feels it would be useful to have the advice of that body.”

 The Academic Senate is comprised of the following elected voting members:

-- 2 Deans elected by the deans
+- 2 deans elected by the deans

 The Senate includes as ex officio members who may debate and present motions, but do not vote: